(after Wallace Stevens)

 And this widening, opening fully in poetry, increases reality itself.

-Ishwara dances on the dealt cards, does not need to read the scattered face.
+Ishwara dances on the dealt cards, need not read the scattered face.

 They say, using an architectural metaphor: DNA is the building blocks of life.